juraj-hrivnak/Pakku/docs/topics/Exporting-a-Modpack.md

 and find an object called `projects`.

 2. Use the project slug, name, ID or filename to create an object in it.
-For example, if we will use JEI:
+For example, if we use JEI:
     ```JSON
     "projects": {
         "jei": {